rabarar/meshtastic/README.md

 - ensure that all package names are `meshtastic` and no residual `generated` names are left
 - bump and commit/tag/push !
 - update `go.mod` for all users to the new version
+- BE SURE TO USE A DASH FOR A SUB SUB SUB rev